CodeProcastinator/Daytona-Streamlit-Gemini-Project/README.md

    streamlit run app.py
    ```
 2. Interact with the chatbot by entering your questions or concerns in the input field.
-3. View responses in real-time and browse the chat history in the sidebar.
-4. Continue the conversation seamlessly as the chatbot provides supportive and empathetic responses.
+3. Continue the conversation seamlessly as the chatbot provides supportive and empathetic responses.

 ---